What doctors know about how the Andes hantavirus spreads

 “There is very limited experience handling this virus,” said Palacios, who was the director of the Center for Genome Sciences at the US Army Medical Research Institute of Infectious Diseases when he helped piece together how the virus moved from person to person.
 The study of the outbreak was published in 2020 in the New England Journal of Medicine.

-“Probably we are having less than – I don’t know, I’m giving you a number, just for a ballpark number – 300 cases in history,” Palacios said, adding that he is also part of a group of experts advising on the ongoing cruise ship outbreak.
+“Probably we are having less than – I don’t know, I’m giving you a number, just for a ballpark number – 300 cases in history” of human to human transmission of Andes virus and about 3,000 Andes cases overall, Palacios said.
+He is also part of a group of experts advising on the ongoing cruise ship outbreak.

 Based on their investigation of the Epuyen outbreak, which involved three separate superspreader events – where a single person passed the infection to several others – Palacios said the window for transmission of the Andes virus appears to be short, about a day.
 People are at their peak of infectiousness on the day they develop a fever.